 New York State law mandates participation in a retirement system for full-time members of the instructional staff (HEOs, CLTs, and faculty).
-You have 30 days from the date of appointment to choose a retirement program, and the choice is irrevocable.
+New hires have 30 days from the date of appointment to choose a retirement program, and the choice is irrevocable.
 (Learn more about making your permanent pension choice.)
 Full-time faculty and staff can choose between the New York City Teachers’ Retirement System (TRS) and the Optional Retirement Program (ORP).
-If a choice isn’t made within 30 days, the law mandates that you be assigned to TRS.
+If a choice isn’t made within 30 days, the law mandates that you be assigned to TRS (you may think you will be defaulted into TRS but you still have to enroll in the plan).
 The choice between TRS and ORP is about choosing a defined benefit plan or a defined contribution plan.

 TRS is a defined benefit plan.
 Benefits are based on age, final average salary, years of employment, and other factors.